wbennett39/moving_mesh_radiative_transfer/README.md

 # moving_mesh_radiative_transfer
 ## An accurate and fast moving mesh Discontinuous Galerkin package for solving the 1D isotropic transport equation for the purpose of coupling to rad-transfer problems
+## Everything below this line is in need of revision

 ### Quick start guide
 ### Installation
 Download the file ``moving_mesh_radiative_transfer`` and open the file.